Akshat7274/NU_GrubGrab/README.md

 - Apno Gaon,
 - Silver Spoon and
 - Tera Mera Point

-## 💡 Idea / Solution <a name = "idea"></a>
-A platform that allows publishing blogs related to an undergraduate’s specialisation, projects, research papers etc.

-Skkribe allows creation of a student blog on your  subdomain free of charge.
-For the readers, it curates a list of the latest articles from the writers they subscribed to.

 ## 👀 Our Mission <a name = "mission"></a>
 Connect world's students and help them share knowledge easily and grow.